 “Shaping the Future of Natural Resources”: natural resource use trends and limitations, eco-efficient technologies, economic frameworks.

-Since 2009, we have organised conferences in Japan, Switzerland, China, Peru, Australia, Costa Rica, Finland, Belgium and Ghana, resulting in:
+Since 2009, we have organised conferences in Japan, Switzerland, China, Peru, Australia, Costa Rica, Finland, Belgium and Ghana.

 On October 12-14 2021, the Swiss Federal Office for the Environment (FOEN) and the Ministry of Environment, Science, Technology and Innovation of the Republic of Ghana co-hosted the World Resources Forum 2021.
 WRF’21 took place as a hybrid event, with two local hubs in Accra and Zurich, and a three days of online sessions.